forest-fire/vuex-plugin-firemodel/docs/abc-api/index.md

     For private key encryption to be an effective tool, however, you must have a means to provide a private key.
 There are range of ways you can do this but in the end you must include it in the configuration for the model (or as part of the the default config hash).
 Here's how we might do that:

     ```typescript
-    import { get, configApi } from 'vuex-plugin-firemodel';
+    import { configApi } from 'vuex-plugin-firemodel';

     // as a static string (obviously this has some strong security limitations)
     configApi = {